 A child with special needs may also be cared for financially through a trust if the parents are no longer alive.

-If you’re considering writing a will and want to include guardianship provisions for your children, an experienced lawyer at Vest Estate Lawyers in Calgary or Edmonton can discuss your options during an initial consultation.
+If you’re considering writing a will and want to include guardianship provisions for your children, an experienced lawyer at Vest Estate Lawyers in can help you.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 However, we serve the entire province of Alberta.
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our offices are generally open 8:30 a.m.—4:30 p.m., Mon—Fri.

 WILLS and ESTATES LAWYER